Code-Institute-Submissions/memory-blocks/testing.md

     ```
 - The game grid could be changed during a game.

-    Fix: the div that the game level buttons are in was given a class of "game-level" and the "hidden" class was added to the div when the
+    Fix: hide the level selection buttons when the game starts.
+The div that contains the game level buttons was given a class of "game-level" and
-    play button was clicked.
-The "hidden" class gives the css property "display" a value of "none".
+    the "hidden" class was added to the div when the play button was clicked.
+The "hidden" class gives the CSS property "display" a value of "none".

     ```javascript
    $(".game-level").addClass("hidden");